dstufft/personal-peps/remove-external-hosting.rst

    ``--allow-external foobar``.
 2. They then attempt to install their package using ``pip install --allow-external foobar foobar``.
-If they are lucky foobar is one of the YYYY packages whose latest is hosted externally and this will succeed.
+If they are lucky foobar is one of the packages which is hosted externally and safely and this will succeed.
 If they are unlucky they will get a different error message suggesting that they *also* try ``--allow-unverified foobar``.
 3. They then attempt to install their package using